NeoRyang/FoamCMakeGen/README.md

 Where option (optional) is Xcode or xcode.
 If this option is provided, the script will generate a project file named projectName.xcodeproj.

+For more information about how to develop OpenFOAM with IDEs, you can refer to the following guide: [Develop OpenFOAM with IDEs](https://gitlab.com/seafloor-modeling-group/numericalmodeling/-/wikis/Develop-OpenFOAM-with-IDEs).

 ## How It Works